ADASAutonomous vehiclesImaging devices

 The future of ADAS

 In the future, advancements in camera technology hold promise for further improving the safety of ADAS systems.
 One potential solution is to develop cameras that mimic the functionality of the human eye vision system.
-This would involve using multiple cameras to provide a wider field of view and a more accurate representation of the environment, like how our eyes work together to provide depth perception and a wider field of view.
+This would involve using multiple cameras to provide a wider field of view and a more accurate representation of the environment.
+Like how our eyes work together to provide depth perception and a wider field of view.

 Moreover, developing camera technology that can adapt to lighting and weather conditions while providing better resolution and contrast could improve ADAS systems’ safety.
 These advancements could help cameras detect hazards and objects more accurately and quickly, improving road safety.